Pandemic Agreement Negotiations Begin Final Stretch: What To Expect

 People wearing masks for protection against COVID-19 walk past the U.S. Capitol, in Washington, DC, on September 4, 2022.
 REUTERS/Elizabeth Frantz

 Think Global Health: Geopolitical competition and the polarization of domestic politics in many countries adversely affected responses to the COVID-19 pandemic.
-How have those political problems affected the negotiations on the pandemic agreement?
+How have those political problems affected the negotiations on the Pandemic Agreement?

 Nina Schwalbe: [As nonstate actors], we're not allowed in the room [during negotiations], so we sit in the cafeteria and try to grab negotiators as they come out, to talk to them, to advocate with them, to get their impressions of what's happening in the room.